techiew/DirectXHook/README.md

 ## DirectXHook + Overlay Framework
 This is a DirectX hook that works with DirectX 11 and DirectX 12.
 A straightforward but primitive overlay framework is included.

+**The readme is a little bit outdated because I restructured the code for higher stability a while back.**

 ### Overlay examples
 #### A mod for Monster Hunter Rise, ["Rise DPS Meter" found on NexusMods](https://www.nexusmods.com/monsterhunterrise/mods/289)